 Without this regular physical and mental stimulation, Doodlemans can become agitated, causing them to become destructive and even aggressive.

 The golden rule in training Doodlemans is consistency.
 The intelligence of Poodles combined with the protective nature of Doberman breeds means that they will notice changes to their routines and can become confused and distressed when this is not adhered to.
 These parent breeds have a long history of specific tasks, and they will thrive when given important and specific instructions.

 Early obedience training is essential for Doodlemans.
 We recommend positive reinforcement training for these dogs, as any aggressive or heavy-handed forms of training can awaken the Doberman’s guarding and protective instincts.
-These dogs are in-tune with human emotions and will pick up even the most subtle shifts in energy from their owners.
-This means you need to be confident and display leadership with these dogs so they are fully aware of whom is in charge.
+These dogs are in tune with human emotions and will pick up even the most subtle shifts in energy from their owners.
+This means you need to be confident and display leadership with these dogs so they are fully aware of who is in charge.

 Doodlemans are a fairly high-maintenance breed due to their Poodle genetics.
 Daily brushing is needed to prevent matting and skin issues.
 A Poodle’s coat never stops growing, so your Doodleman will need regular trimming of their coat too.

 Bathing should be kept to a minimum, and we recommend bathing only when necessary to prevent dry skin.
 Excessive bathing can deplete your dog’s coat of their natural and essential oils.

 The ears of Doodlemans should be especially paid attention to.
 Due to the lack of airflow on the floppy ears of Doodlemans, there is a high risk of infection, earwax buildup, and mites.
 They should be checked regularly for any redness or discharge, as these are early signs of infection.

 Health and Conditions ❤️